luxfi/coreth/plugin/evm/config/config.md

 _Boolean_

 If set to `true`, the node will not index transactions.
-TxLookupLimit can be still used to control deleting old transaction indices.
+TransactionHistory can be still used to control deleting old transaction indices.
 Defaults to `false`.

 ### `inspect-database`